Digital Marketing Consultant

 GEO And AEO Optimization: The Complete Guide For 2026

-SEO Tips Kulbhushan Pareek 8 min read Updated 7 views 0 comments
+Technical SEO Kulbhushan Pareek 8 min read Updated 52 views 0 comments

 Table of Contents

-When someone asks ChatGPT "what's the best digital marketing consultant for SaaS companies?" they don't get ten links.
+When someone uses AI tools like ChatGPT and Perplexity for SEO audits, leverages them for digital marketing research, or even explores a Claude prompts and skills library to ask "who is the best digital marketing consultant for SaaS companies?" they don't get ten links.
 They get a direct answer, synthesized from multiple sources, with perhaps two or three brand citations embedded in the response.
 No click.
 No scroll.
 No comparison shopping through search results.
+Understanding a solid Google AI Mode SEO strategy has become essential because visibility now depends on being the source these AI systems choose to synthesize, not simply ranking on a results page.
+Read more about Claude Code assistant.

 The brands appearing in that answer win the implicit endorsement of the AI system itself.
 The brands that don't appear might as well not exist for that query.

 This isn't a future scenario.
 It's happening right now.
 ChatGPT surpassed 800 million weekly users in 2025.
-Google AI Overviews appear in over 16% of all searches significantly higher for comparison and research queries.
+Google AI Overviews appear in over 16% of all searches — significantly higher for comparison and research queries.
 Gartner projects a 25% drop in traditional search engine volume by 2026.
-And a study by Ahrefs Brand Radar found that the overlap between Google's top-10 results and AI-cited sources has fallen to just 12% across platforms.
+And according to research by Phoenix Online Media, 93% of AI Mode searches end without a click — more than double the zero-click rate from traditional search.
+A study by Ahrefs Brand Radar found that the overlap between Google's top-10 results and AI-cited sources has fallen to just 12% across platforms.

 Ranking on page one of Google no longer guarantees you appear in AI answers.
 And appearing in AI answers doesn't require ranking on page one.